python/cpython/Doc/c-api/typeobj.rst

    about Python's garbage collection scheme can be found in section :ref:`supporting-cycle-detection`.

-   The :attr:`tp_traverse` pointer is used by the garbage collector to detect reference cycles.
-A typical implementation of a :attr:`tp_traverse` function simply calls :c:func:`Py_VISIT` on each of the instance's members that are Python objects.
+   The :c:member:`~PyTypeObject.tp_traverse` pointer is used by the garbage collector to detect reference cycles.
+A typical implementation of a :c:member:`~PyTypeObject.tp_traverse` function simply calls :c:func:`Py_VISIT` on each of the instance's members that are Python objects.
 For example, this is function :c:func:`local_traverse` from the :mod:`_thread` extension module::